yousefwalid/SpotifyElGhalaba/README.md

 We use `Postman` for generating the API documentation, so the documentation is hosted on a [remote webpage](https://documenter.getpostman.com/view/10979846/SzYdRvf2?version=latest) and not locally, however you can import our `Postman` collection which is stored in `./api_docs/` and generate the full documentation page by importing it into `Postman` and publishing the documentation of the collection or you can just use `Postman` for your development and use our readily made collection there.\
 _Note: please refer to the official `Postman` page if you don't know how to publish the collection's API documentation_

+It is prefered to use the remote webpage to stay updated with the changes in the API documentation, but if you are in a tight situation, the local postman exported collection is there for you.

 # For testers